South Carolina Birth Injury Attorneys

 On the other hand, birth injuries may be caused by human actions, or more specifically, human errors.
 While childbirth does entail a few expected injuries such as minor bumps and bruises, there are injuries that can severely harm the mother or the newborn.
 Many of these serious injuries result from the negligence of the attending physician or healthcare provider.
 Thus, a parent or family may be able to pursue a legal claim against these professionals.

-Examples Of Birth Injuries
+Examples Of Birth Injuries in South Carolina

 Among mothers, an injury during labor or birth can pose life-threatening risks and increase their pain during the process.
 Examples of birth injuries to a mother include abnormal uterine bleeding, Caesarean section injuries, reproductive system infections, broken bones, vaginal lacerations, fissures, and eclampsia (convulsions in pregnant women with high blood pressure).